Genusbiz/docs/users/analyze-report-and-discover/analysis/office-add-ins/content-add-in-guide-(-powerpoint,-excel-).md

 ![alt text][UserGuide16]

-#### Refreshing Analysis
+#### Refreshing analysis

 If you have a powerpoint which contains add-ins, To get the latest data ie refresh the analysis, you must open each slide which contains an add-in and allow it to reload with the latest Data

-#### Printing And Templates (eg Monthly/Annual reports)
+#### Printing and templates (eg monthly/annual reports)
 Using this add-in makes printing monthly reports very convenient.
 For example you could set up multiple slides which contain analysis containing specific monthly data.
-Save this document as "Monthly Report" for example. then at the end of each month open this powerpoint, go through each slide to refresh the data, then print the document however you like or save it as a PDF for distribution.
+Save this document as "Monthly Report" for example. then at the end of each month open this PowerPoint, go through each slide to refresh the data, then print the document however you like or save it as a PDF for distribution.
 Just ensure you have allowed each analysis to [update](#refreshing-analysis) before printing etc.

-Creating a Powerpoint template allows you to create your report, then each time you want to create a new report for example at the end of the month, you can create a new powerpoint presentation using the template and save or print etc. The benefit of using a template is that your original template will never be changed but if desired you can modify it and save it as a new template or just as a powerpoint presentation.
+Creating a PowerPoint template allows you to create your report, then each time you want to create a new report for example at the end of the month, you can create a new powerpoint presentation using the template and save or print etc. The benefit of using a template is that your original template will never be changed but if desired you can modify it and save it as a new template or just as a powerpoint presentation.